James Metz, MD

 Abramson Cancer Center of the University of Pennsylvania

 Many men may have difficulty obtaining or maintaining erections after various forms of cancer treatment.
-Surgery and radiation therapy to the pelvic area, hormonal therapy, chemotherapy, and various medications may all significantly impact a man's ability to obtain/maintain an erection.
-Erectile dysfunction can cause significant angst and/or anxiety for the man and his partner.
+Surgery and radiation therapy to the pelvic area, hormonal therapy, chemotherapy, and various medications may all significantly impact a man's ability to obtain or maintain an erection.
+Erectile dysfunction can cause significant angst and anxiety for the man and his partner.

-Since this is a common complaint after cancer treatment, you should feel at ease that your physician has seen many patients with similar problems.
-You should not hesitate to discuss these concerns with your physician.
-After a thorough history and physical exam, your doctor may recommend specific testing or changes in your medications.
-There are medical treatments to help patients restore and maintain erections.
-Only your physician can determine if you will benefit from a specific treatment.
+Since this is a common concern after cancer treatment, remember that your healthcare provider has seen many patients with similar problems.
+You should not hesitate to discuss these concerns with your provider.
+There are treatments to help patients restore and maintain erections.
+Your healthcare provider can determine if the treatment is appropriate for you, and the likelihood you will benefit from a specific treatment.
 These treatments may include the following:

 Each type of treatment has its own advantages, disadvantages and side effects.
 If you are experiencing erectile dysfunction, you should discuss the pros and cons of each treatment option with your healthcare provider.
 If you are experiencing ED, you may want to see an urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.